Callum McGregor looking to be instant Scotland Under-21 hit

 The 20-year-old midfielder scored on his debut for the Magpies in August.

 Now McGregor is on the brink of making his under-21 entrance in the

 "If I start - great!
 If I have to come off the bench then fine, but because I've done so well recently then hopefully I will start," he said.

 McGregor, who has played at under-15 through to under-19 level for Scotland, was included in a previous under-21 squad but had to pull out as he required a hip operation.

-Fit again after surgery, the midfielder hopes to do for Scotland what he did for Notts County when scoring a debut goal and claiming an assist as they beat Fleetwood Town in the Capital One Cup first round.
+Fit again after surgery, the midfielder hopes to do for Scotland what he did for Notts County when scoring a debut goal and claiming an assist as they

 "I've scored six in 12 games in all competitions, so it's been a good start," McGregor told BBC Scotland.